 One response is to incorporate loan participations into long-term growth strategies.
 This presents the opportunity to supplement organic growth to help meet goals for revenue generation and credit quality.

 General economic stresses placed on small- to medium-sized businesses in 2020 and 2021 is also challenging credit risk.
 For many industries, lenders must now underwrite new requests and renewals in an environment of weaker balance sheets.
 Community-minded institutions with the technology to manage these risks will have an advantage over others, allowing a more diverse portfolio and revenue stream.

 As PPP and other stimulus programs run their course, small business owners will once again seek financing to fund new growth.
 This presents an opportunity for banks and credit unions to step in, helping to fund the recovery and expansion.
 It also presents an opportunity for lenders to diversify their portfolios, which was tough for many during the pandemic.

 When considering which industries are likely to drive loan demand, a careful eye should be given to those that carry accounts receivable and inventory.
 While these businesses have the potential to expand, it’s likely they will need a source of short-term working capital to make that opportunity a reality.
 Institutions with the appetite and relevant technology to manage an uptick in business will be well positioned to strengthen customer relationships and drive revenue.

-Through all these challenges, bank and credit union executives must ensure that their organizations honor the mandate to serve their communities and to enhance the borrowers’ journey.
+Through all these loan growth challenges, bank and credit union executives must ensure that their organizations honor the mandate to serve their communities and to enhance the borrowers’ journey.
 Community financial institutions have a proud track record of weathering troubles while continuing to serve.
 The current environment is another opportunity to show their dedication.